Axway/amplify-central/content/en/docs/manage_asset_catalog/asset_management.md

 4. View the following detailed information for a specific asset in any state (Draft, Active, Deprecated, Active):

     * Asset Name - The display name for the asset in the WebUI
-    * Asset Type - API Service or other resource types (e.g., PDF and video files)
+    * Asset Type - API service or other resource types (e.g., PDF and video files)
     * Asset State - Draft, Active, Deprecated, Archived.
 See [Asset management](/docs/manage_asset_catalog/asset_lifecycle/) for additional information
     * Logical Name - Uniquely identifies the asset
     * Owning Team - The development team that owns the asset